dianna-SE/calculator-app/README.md

 # Calculator App
+This is a calculator app built using React.js and TypeScript (using no other third-party libraries).

+This calculator performs several basic functionalities:
+* addition
+* subtraction
+* multiplication
+* division
+* exponentiation
+* modulo
+* radical
+*  Other misc, functionalities include displaying a history feature.

+The app can be found here: https://650e3e80fb627700088e0624--sparkly-selkie-487e61.netlify.app/

 ## Project Instructions

-This is a calculator app built using React.js and TypeScript (usning no other third-party libraries).

-Calculator Functionalities:
-* Addition
-* Subtraction
-* Multiplication
-* Division
-* Exponentiation
-* Modulo
-* Radical

-  Other calculator functionalities include delete, clear (ESC), and displaying a history feature.
+1. Simply open your IDE and in the terminal and run 'npm start'.

 ## Development Overview

 The development for this app is structured into several components:
 * Objective

 * Planning

 * Design

 * Functionalities

 * Error Handling

-* Miscellaneous
+* Miscellaneous (Modularization)

 * Testing
+Testing involves many different test cases.
+This involves testing each unique case, such as if a user enters operations in multiple successions, or if expressions are calculated through different arithmetic operations in a row.

+Testing involves debugging using Chrome DevTools to monitor the output displayed using the console.log().
+This is used to observe the activity through key presses or clicks.
+Status checks are spread out throughout the code in order for the user or developer to observe the event when an action is triggered.

+Another debugging method used is observing React's runtime error.
+As I am more familiar with JavaScript than TypeScript, this is particularly useful in observing the different issues that occur with pieces of code.
+This is also used to monitor mistakes with code syntax, variables, types, and etc.

 ### `npm start`